AdobeDocs/experience-manager-guides.en/help/product-guide/oxygen-connector/use-aem-connector.md

 >[!NOTE]
 >
 >Hovering over the images or videos in a topic in the Oxygen XML Author’s editor only shows the UUID of the selected item.
-To locate it in the repository, right-click on the media file and select **Show in Repository**.
+To locate it in the repository, right-click on the displayed image or the object tag (only in case of videos, audios, and other media files) and select **Show in Repository**.